Thor-tech-of-metal/repo-it-notes/my-notes/azure/how-to-see-logs-Dash-board.md

 ### Subscription

 My user has many subscription.
 All searches are liked to the subscriptions visibility.
 Every time that we look for a resource (Azure Obejct such us insight, resource group, AKS cluster etc  )
-We need to have selected all subscriptions.
-See enclosed image.
+We need to have selected all subscriptions.     [ See enclosed image.](./Checl-all-subcriptions-for-my-user.png) .

 ### Azure Obejcts that I can see from the dashboard